Renting To Family Members: The Law In The UK

 This can be something of a financial minefield because when money is involved, relationships can become strained.

 All rent paid by a tenant is deemed as income which will be taxed – minus the landlord’s costs and overheads.
+So it doesn’t matter who you rent your property to, you will have to pay tax on this rental income.

-There are some tax implications that a landlord will need to follow and it’s a good idea to secure the services of an accountant with experience in dealing with rented properties to ensure that you keep accurate financial records and pay any tax due.
+It’s a good idea to secure the services of an accountant with experience in dealing with rented properties to ensure that you keep accurate financial records and pay any tax due.

 There’s nothing to stop you as a landlord from renting your property to a family member who is claiming Universal Credit, or housing benefit.